Software Alternatives, Accelerators & Startups

 • Turning Linux Into a Usable Lispy Machine?

 I was curious if anyone here had some software they could recommend?
 I am having a hard time finding an alternative for tmux, slock, dmenu, and st though I am researching.
 I am also researching archiving and compression libraries in 100% Common Lisp to replace tar and such.
 I am also reading over the source code for cl-git as I know I will not find a Lisp implementation that does not rely on C for git protocol :(.
-Source: over 2 years ago
+Source: almost 3 years ago

 • What is your most important feature of tmux?